About the International Meeting for Autism Research

 1) Promote exchange and dissemination of the latest scientific findings and to stimulate research progress in understanding the nature, causes, and treatments for ASD.
 Research on ASD involves sophisticated behavioral and biological approaches.
 ASD affects people’s functioning in virtually every domain, requiring interdisciplinary research collaboration to gain comprehensive knowledge of the disorder.

-A second aim of the meeting is to foster dialogue among ASD scientists across disciplines and across methods.
+2) Foster dialogue among ASD scientists across disciplines and across methods.

-The third aim is to promote the training and development of new ASD scientists by supporting the inclusion of postdoctoral and predoctoral trainees as well as junior faculty who are already working in ASD research.
+3) Advance the training and development of new ASD scientists by supporting the inclusion of postdoctoral and predoctoral trainees as well as junior faculty who are already working in ASD research.
 The opportunity for trainees and junior faculty to interact with established ASD scientists will foster the creativity and productivity of those at all levels.

-The fourth aim is to foster diversity among ASD scientists by encouraging attendance and supporting access to the meeting for scientists and trainees from members of traditionally underrepresented groups, including those from ethnic minority groups, and those with disabilities.
+4) Cultivate diversity among ASD scientists by encouraging attendance and supporting access to the meeting for scientists and trainees from members of traditionally underrepresented groups, including those from ethnic minority groups, and those with disabilities.